fcn94/llm_stream_endpoint/README.md

 * Candle

-It does not cover GPU, only CPU ( eventhough GPU adjustments should be straightforwards) It uses mistral or phi-puffin
+It does not cover GPU, only CPU ( eventhough GPU adjustments should be straightforwards) It uses mistral or phi-2

 # How to use the service